 *Note: I would have bet that Bob Bailey invented the terms splitting and lumping.
 But I looked it up and the earliest usage of “splitters and lumpers” dates to Charles Darwin, on the topic of species classification.
 He wrote in 1857, “Those who make many species are the ‘splitters,’ and those who make few are the ‘lumpers.'”

-Zani has learned the behavior very nicely despite my errors.
-You can read about it and see a short video here.
+Zani has learned the behavior very nicely despite my previous errors.

 Copyright 2012 Eileen Anderson